jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   dx,MemVar
 ```

 are logically equivalent.
 Well, the instructions *are* logically equivalent in the sense that they both move data into DX — but they're polar opposites when it comes to performance.
-The register-only `mov` is half the length in bytes and anywhere from two to seven times faster than the `mov` from memory...and that's fairly typical of the differences between register-only and memory-addressing instructions.
+The register-only `mov` is half the length in bytes and anywhere from two to seven times faster than the `mov` from memory... and that's fairly typical of the differences between register-only and memory-addressing instructions.

 So you see, saying that memory is logically equivalent to registers is something like saying that a bus is logically equivalent to a 747.
-Sure, you can buy a ticket to get from one place to another with either mode of transportation...but which would *you* rather cross the country in?
+Sure, you can buy a ticket to get from one place to another with either mode of transportation... but which would *you* rather cross the country in?

 As we'll see in this chapter, and indeed throughout the rest of the *Zen of Assembly Language*, one key to optimizing 8088 code is using the registers heavily while avoiding memory whenever you can.
 Pick your spots for such optimizations carefully, though.
 Optimize instructions in tight loops and in time-critical code, but let initialization and set-up code slide; it's just not worth the time and effort to optimize code that doesn't much affect overall performance or response time.